illinois-stat430/stat430sp24/README.md

  - Welcome to STAT 430: Baseball Analytics.
 Let's have a productive semester!

- - I have added a document that goes over the submission workflow, GitHub, R markdown code chunks, and terminal commands in detail.
-This document is called setup.md.

- - [Here](https://github.com/yihui/knitr-examples/blob/master/114-load-cache.md) is a game changing document for loading in quantities computed in the notes.

- - We are working on getting up to speed with GitHub
+ - We are working on getting up to speed with GitHub, organization, data analysis, and regression

 ## Good Habits

  - obtain files from my **stat430sp24** repo before class starts
- - load in datasets and run the code in the notes before class starts
- - make sure that the notes compile
  - use your computer's terminal, it is less user-friendly but it is MUCH faster
  - Stay centered and remember Hofstadter's Law, which describes the widely experienced difficulty of accurately estimating the time it will take to complete tasks of substantial complexity. **Hofstadter's Law**: It always takes longer than you expect, even when you take into account Hofstadter's Law.